 Wireless Internet Access

 There are wireless access points on both the upper and lower levels of the building; you should be able to get a good signal almost anywhere in the library.
-There are two wireless networks you can join:

 There are a number of computers throughout the library reserved for using the library catalog, research databases, and the library’s web site.
 You can use these to find books and other materials in the library, view lists of new titles in the library, and request items from other libraries using SearchOhio or OhioLINK.
 You can also use them to find magazine and newspaper articles as well as information on searching for a job, genealogy, auto repair, and much more through our databases.